-You’ll never forget fishing the Bitterroot River
+You’ll never forget fishing the Bitterroot River.

 Native Westslope Cutthroats, Rainbows, Browns, Brookies, and Bull Trout all call the Bitterroot River home.